Where: Ireland and Northern Ireland

 With: My brother

-My brother and I decided spontaneously to go to Ireland after he saw some real cheap flight tickets (only 23 CHF / person / flight!).
+My brother and I spontaneously decided to go to Ireland.
 After some research we then decided that it would be the best option to rent a car with a bed in it.
 So we wouldn’t have to pay for a bed every night and wouldn’t be bound to public transportation or tourist tours.
 The plan was to travel one time around the isle, reversed clock wise, see a bunch of places and meet some people.

 Day 1 (Dublin – Glenavy)